-List Names & Photos of Prime Ministers of India from 1947 to till date
+Complete List of Prime Ministers of India from 1947 to 2019 [With Photos & Video]

 India being the World’s Largest Democracy and the 7th largest country of the world plays a leading role in maintaining the Global economy and peace.
 India is one of the largest and fastest growing economy of the Planet earth after United States of America and China.
 In terms of human resource India is just behind the most populous country that is China.
 India which is the 3rd largest army and has the combinations of huge cultural and ethnical diversities is just an example of true cohesiveness and brotherhood.